nikwest/hdc1080-esp-idf/README.md

 ```
 /**
  * Simple example with one sensor connected to I2C bus 0.
-It demonstrates the
- * different approaches to fetch the data.
-Either the interrupt *nINT* is used
- * whenever new data are available or exceed defined thresholds or the new
- * data are fetched periodically.
  *
  * Harware configuration:
  *